 If you believe your child is struggling it’s critical to seek out help immediately.

 Solstice is a groundbreaking residential treatment center for girls, ages 14 to 18.
 Our girls and assigned female at birth often grapple with depression, bullying, low self-esteem, social media addiction, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.

 Through a unique combination of therapeutic programs based upon both traditional and holistic mental health treatment, we treat our clients with age and gender specific techniques.
 We strive to empower teenage people with the ability to believe in themselves and provide the tools and motivation required to instill these beliefs for life.

-For more information about how we treat social media addiction at Solstice, please contact us at (866) 278-3345.
+For more information about how we treat mental issues at Solstice, please contact us at (866) 278-3345.